ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :align: center
 ```

- By asking same question to all the candidates that made through Pass 1, we narrowed down the candidates to those which satisfy the universal property: which have exactly one morphism into any other candidate such that the two triangles (in the above diagram) commute simultaneously.
+ By asking the same question to all the candidates that made through Pass 1, we narrowed down the candidates to those which satisfy the universal property: which have exactly one morphism into any other candidate such that the two triangles (in the above diagram) commute simultaneously.

 Now,